virtualritz/glyphana/README.md

 which I sorely miss on Linux and Windows.

-![Searching for the characters contained in 'grinning cat' as well as matching the term against each glyp's description](screenshot.png)
+![Searching for the characters contained in 'grinning cat' as well as matching the term against each glyph's description](https://github.com/virtualritz/glyphana/blob/master/screenshot.png)

 ## Caveat

 This was hacked over the course of a few free hours here and there.

 It currently is limited to most of the functionality I personally miss from Character Viewer.
-I.e. it is far from feature parity with this tool.
+I.e. it is far from feature parity with the latter.

 It also lacks the abilit of Windows Character Map to compose strings.
 A feature I miss from Character Viewer and plan to add.